 [•] If visiting the garden, pay the entrance fee in the Visitor Centre.
 Use the site map handed to visitors to plan a route through the landscape garden.
 Go back across the footbridge to resume the walk.

 Follow the road (which becomes Downside Bridge Road) across the river and round to the right.
 Where the road turns sharply left you can get a brief respite from the traffic by taking the driveway past Church Gate House Centre and entering the churchyard of St Andrew's church7, which is worth a visit.

 To resume the walk, follow the tarmac path past the church tower to the corner of the churchyard and back onto Downside Bridge Road.
 Go along the main road for 100m, crossing Church Street and St Andrew's Walk, to come to footpath signposts on both sides of the road.

-Even if you do not intend to visit Painshill Park the short loop out to its entrance is pleasant enough, and you can read about its history in the Walled Garden.
-If you want to skip this little diversion, however, you can save 1¼ km by taking the footpath on the right past the back of a car park; at the end turn right onto Hollyhedge Road and resume the directions at [•] in the next section.
+Even if you do not intend to visit Painshill Park the short loop out to its entrance is pleasant enough and you can read about its history in the Walled Garden.
+To skip this loop (saving 1¼ km) you can take the footpath on the right past the back of a car park, turn right onto Hollyhedge Road and resume the directions at [•] in the next section.